John McTiernan's unrealized projects: Cold, Cold Heart

 As reported in March 1997, J. C. Pollock's post-Cold War suspense thriller book Cold, Cold Heart, written under the pseudonym James Elliot, had been optioned by Cinergi for McTiernan to possibly produce or direct or both.
 The following year, Paramount Pictures picked up the option for Mace Neufeld to produce as a potential directing vehicle for Phillip Noyce.

 Nimitz Class

-In early 1997, McTiernan optioned the rights to the techno-thriller Nimitz Class for Universal soon after the novel's publication.
-McTiernan intended to direct the film through his then-wife/producer Donna DuBrow, who refused to allow it to be made following their separation.
+In early 1997, McTiernan optioned the rights to the techno-thriller Nimitz Class for Universal Pictures soon after the novel's publication.
+McTiernan intended to direct the film through his producer and then-wife, Donna DuBrow, who refused to allow it to be made following their separation.

 Pillar of Fire

 In 1998, a film set to be directed by McTiernan called Pillar of Fire was in development at Columbia Pictures.

 Quiller

 In May 1999, McTiernan was in talks to direct the film adaptation of Elleston Trevor's Quiller book series through United Artists.